Holly Hammond is Plan to Win’s founder, director and principal facilitator and trainer. She is also the Director of the Commons Social Change Library.

 In June 2013 Holly travelled to Istanbul, Turkey to work on 350.org‘s Global Power Shift.
 She was part of the Training for Change team running the Training for Trainers prior to GPS and convened the Media and Communications workshop track throughout GPS.
 Holly also collaborated with New Tactics in Human Rights as a conversation leader in international online dialogues.
 She was a curriculum developer and teacher of the Graduate Certificate in Community Advocacy, a formal qualification in community organising and campaigning.
 Holly was the lead facilitator and retreat designer for the Women’s Environmental Leadership in Action program 2016-2018.

 In addition to many years of learning-through-doing Holly has found the time to complete a BA in History and Politics, a Postgraduate Certificate in Public Policy, Certificate 4 in Training and Assessment, ‘Super T’ training of trainers by Training for Change (Toronto, 2006), SmartMeme’s Advanced Story-based Strategy Practitioner’s Training (California, 2011), ACTU’s Organising Foundations, Open Space Technology facilitation training, and Professional Supervision Training.

-Plan to Win also engages guest speakers and co-facilitators with complementary skills and experience in campaigning, strategising, community development, nonviolent direct action, communications, and online campaigning.
+Plan to Win engages guest speakers and co-facilitators with complementary skills and experience in campaigning, strategising, organising, nonviolent direct action, communications, digital campaigning, and more.